-It is highly recommended to plan the mowing schedule at least 6 months ahead and share the information with the DEC and District herbicide contact to allow time for coordination on environmental concerns and herbicide treatments.
+It is highly recommended to plan the mowing schedule at least 6 months ahead and share the information with the District Environmental Coordinator (DEC) and District Herbicide Contact to allow ample time for coordination on environmental concerns and herbicide treatments.
+If the area to be mowed has excessive litter or debris, coordinate for litter to be collected prior to mowing to avoid shredding the litter into smaller pieces.